Learn: Carbon accounting

 Is carbon neutral the same as net zero?

-What is the difference between net zero and zero carbon?
+What is the difference between net-zero and zero carbon?

 Net zero means that a business or country is producing net zero greenhouse gas emissions, as it has reduced most of its emissions and offset the small remainder.
 In contrast, zero carbon means a service or product generates no CO2 emissions.
-An example might be a wind turbine that generates renewable electricity solely from wind and produces zero carbon emissions.

 Which terminology should I use for my business?